I was raised on a farm.

 The James Fork River, we called it the Jim Fork, ran through our farm and would overflow the banks and flood the bottoms with the slightest rain on the head waters over in Arkansas.
 Invariably the cows would be on the other side and in danger of drowning if the water got too high and pushed them up against the fence.
 Cows aint good at treading water.
 They had to be brought back.
 I had a spot on the bank where I would jump in and swim to the other side, through the logs and trash and whatever coming down the flooded river, doing a lot of thrashing to spook the snakes.
 I would come out on the other side a hundred feet or so down the river and run the cows back over.
 Then I had to swim back through that muddy mess.

-After high school, I rode a bus to Tulsa where they put me to work in a bakery making doughnuts and pastries all night, and delivering them to the outlet stores starting about two o'clock in the morning.
+After high school, I rode a bus to town where they put me to work in a bakery making doughnuts and pastries all night, and delivering them to the outlet stores starting about three o'clock in the morning.
 I had never been allowed to drive anyone's vehicle and so I had never learned to drive.
 At the bakery I was asked if I could drive and I said sure.
 The guy who rode with me showing me the route had several near heart attacks while I was jumping curbs, driving on the wrong side of the street and such.
 He told the boss that I was busting tires on the curbs.
 The boss called the service station who said there was a nail in that tire, so I was saved.
 There was no traffic on the streets at that hour of the night so I lucked out there too.

 Back when I was attending the tenth grade in high school, a female teacher setup the boys in our class to have an outdoor evening party about dark with girls from the seventh or eighth grade.
 We were paired up with girls and did the walk in the dark thing.
 We did not know what to do as it made us feel like pedophiles They were just too young.